object-oriented-python/object-oriented-programming/doc/source/2_objects.rst

 represent this abstraction in Python code?
 A polynomial is characterised by its set of coefficients, so we could in principle represent a polynomial as a :class:`tuple` of coefficient values.
-However, the addition of tuples is concatenation, and multiplication of two tuples isn't even defined, so this would be a very poor representation of the mathematics: a polynomial represented as a tuple of coefficients would not behave the way a mathematician
+However, the addition of tuples is :term:`concatenation`, and multiplication of two tuples isn't even defined, so this would be a very poor representation of the mathematics: a polynomial represented as a tuple of coefficients would not behave the way a mathematician